 The CME deflection in the meridian plane during its propagation in the corona has been reported by many authors.

-MacQueen, Hundhausen, and Conover [1986] found that there was an average 2.2° Equator-ward deflection of the CMEs in the Skylab epoch (1972 - 1974) during solar minimum.
-Cremades and Bothmer [2004] studied the differences between the central position angle (CPA) and the source region position angle and found that the CME deflected to lower latitude region by about $20^{\circ}$ after solar minimum.
-This type of deflection would make the CME, which originated from a high latitude region, propagate to the ecliptic plane and subsequently encounter Earth.
-Based on a STEREO observation, Kilpua et al. [2009] showed such an example:2 November 2008 CME.
+MacQueen, Hundhausen, and Conover (1986) found that there was an average 2.2° Equator-ward deflection of the CMEs in the Skylab epoch (1972 - 1974) during solar minimum.
+Cremades and Bothmer (2004) studied the differences between the central position angle (CPA) and the source-region position angle and found that the CME deflected to a lower latitude region by about 20° after solar minimum.
+This type of deflection would make the CME, which originated from a high-latitude region, propagate to the ecliptic plane and subsequently encounter Earth.
+Based on a STEREO observation, Kilpua et al. (2009) showed such an example: the CME of 2 November 2008.
 However, the causes for this deflection are still debated.
-Previous authors suggested that two factors would cause this deflection of the CME: (i) the influence of the background coronal magnetic field [MacQueen, Hundhausen, and Conover, 1986]; (ii) the fast solar wind flow from polar coronal holes that encompassed the CMEs' expansion at higher latitude [Cremades, Bothmer, and Tripathi, 2006].
+Previous authors suggested that two factors would cause this deflection of the CME:

+- The influence of the background coronal magnetic field (MacQueen, Hundhausen, and Conover, 1986). - ii) The fast solar-wind flow from polar coronal holes that encompassed the CMEs' expansion at higher latitude (Cremades, Bothmer, and Tripathi, 2006).

-Another important factor that would influence the CME's space weather effect is the velocity evolution of the CME, especially when the CME propagates in the corona where the major acceleration of CMEs take place [Zhang et~al., 2004].
-Previous results showed that CMEs usually undergo a multiphased kinematic evolution, including (i) the initiation phase, (ii) the impulsive (major) acceleration phase and (iii) the propagation phase [Zhang et al., 2001, 2004].
-However, not all CMEs necessarily display a full threephase evolution.
-A class of gradual CMEs characterized by a very weak but long duration acceleration has also been reported [Sheeley et al., 1999; Srivastava et al., 1999, 2000].
-Based on the different acceleration properties, Zhang et al. [2004] suggested that there were three classes of CMEs: (i) impulsive acceleration CMEs; (ii) intermediate acceleration CMEs; (iii) gradual acceleration CMEs.
+Another important factor that would influence the CME's space-weather effect is the evolution of the velocity of the CME, especially when the CME propagates in the corona where the major acceleration of CMEs take place (Zhang et al., 2004).
+Previous results showed that CMEs usually undergo a multiphased kinematic evolution, including i) an initiation phase, ii) an impulsive (major) acceleration phase, and iii) a propagation phase (Zhang et al., 2001, 2004).
+However, not all CMEs necessarily display a full three-phase evolution.
+A class of gradual CMEs characterized by a very weak but long-duration acceleration has also been reported (Sheeley et al., 1999; Srivastava et al., 1999, 2000).
+Based on the different acceleration properties, Zhang et al. (2004) suggested that there were three classes of CMEs: i) impulsive acceleration CMEs; iii) intermediate acceleration CMEs; iii) gradual acceleration CMEs.

-Recently, the twin Solar TErrestrial Relations Observatory (STEREO) spacecraft [Kaiser et al., 2007], which was launched on 25 October 2006, provide the observations of CMEs with higher resolution and larger range.
-The COR1 instrument [Howard et al., 2008] on SECCHI observed the Sun from $1.5-4.0~R{\odot}$ with a time cadence of five minutes, and the COR2 instruments observed the Sun from $2.0-15~R{\odot}$ with a time resolution of 15 minutes.
-The COR1 design is the first space-borne internally occulted refractive coronagraph [Howard et al., 2008] and COR2 imaged the corona with five times the spatial resolution and three times the temporal resolution of LASCO/C3 $^{1}$ .
-Thus, the combination of COR1 and COR2 observations can be used to study the CME's kinematic evolution in the corona with high spatial and time resolution.
+Recently, the twin Solar TErrestrial RElations Observatory (STEREO) spacecraft (Kaiser et al., 2007), which was launched on 25 October 2006, has provided observations of CMEs with higher resolution and larger coverage.
+The COR1 instrument (Howard et al., 2008) on SECCHI observed the Sun from $1.5-4.0R{\odot}$ with a temporal cadence of five minutes, and the COR2 instruments observed the Sun from $2.0-15R{\odot}$ with a temporal resolution of 15 minutes.
+The COR1 design is the first space-borne internally occulted refractive coronagraph (Howard et al., 2008) and COR2 imaged the corona with five times the spatial resolution and three times the temporal resolution of LASCO/C3 (http://secchi.nrl.navy.mil/index.php?p=Specifics).
+Thus, a combination of COR1 and COR2 observations can be used to study the CME's kinematic evolution in the corona with high spatial and time resolution.